nextcloud/docker/README.md

 - `NEXTCLOUD_ADMIN_USER` Name of the Nextcloud admin user.
 - `NEXTCLOUD_ADMIN_PASSWORD` Password for the Nextcloud admin user.

-If you want you can set the data directory and table prefix, otherwise default values will be used.
+If you want, you can set the data directory and table prefix, otherwise default values will be used.

 - `NEXTCLOUD_DATA_DIR` (default: _/var/www/html/data_) Configures the data directory where nextcloud stores all files from the users.
 - `NEXTCLOUD_TABLE_PREFIX` (default: _""_) Optional prefix for the tables.
 Used to be `oc_` in the past

-One or more trusted domains can be set by environment variable, too.
+One or more trusted domains can be set through environment variable, too.
 They will be added to the configuration after install.

 - `NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains